Presentation and Formatting for French Politics

-Presentation of the paper
+Presentation of submissions

 Keep textual notes to a minimum, indicate them with superscript numbers, and provide the note text as a list at the end of the article before the references.
 Please do not use footnotes.

 When submitting manuscripts for review, please place figures and tables in their appropriate locations in the text.

 The whole citation should follow the Harvard style, enclosed within parentheses (author surname, year) if not a natural part of the surrounding sentence; the year should be enclosed within parentheses if the names do form a natural part of the surrounding sentence.
 Citations of works by two authors should have ‘and’ (not an ampersand) between the names.
 Citations of works by three or more authors should have the first author followed by et al in italics with no trailing stop.

 Publications by the same author(s) in the same year should be identified with a, b, c (e.g. 2008a, 2008b) closed up to the year.